CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 ### 2.3 Filtering and Replying

 Users can also set filters to visualize network traffic.
 The syntax of the filter is the same as that intcpdump;
-actually, the filter is directly fed into thetcpdumpprogram running on all nodes.
+actually, the filter is directly fed into the tcp dump program running on all nodes.
 When a node sees the packets that satisfy the filter, it sends an event to the map, which will highlight the node briefly on the map.
 Sometimes, a sequence of events happen too fast to see the actual order among them.
 In this case, we can use the Replay panel (see Figure 3) to record the events and then replay them at a slower pace.
 The speed of replaying can be adjusted by changing the event interval.

 ```
-Set the tcpdump packet filter.
+Set the tcp dump packet filter.
 Nodes seeing the specified
 packets will report the event to
 the map, which will highlight